Foxh0und/MCSC/membership.md

 The inaugural Foot Golf tournament 11/2/2017 with former player Paul Canoville in attendance.
 Now named "The Terry Cork Cup", we have run the competition 4 times since at the course in Upper Beaconsfield.

-## Register your affiliation with us with Chelsea
+## The Fifth Stand App
-Why not register with Melbourne via the [Fifth Stand app](https://apps.apple.com/au/app/chelsea-fc-the-5th-stand/id1353142218) too?
-Simply click on connect, search for "Melbourne", and join the club.
-We'd love to get as many as possible and it takes just 2 minutes to do it.
+Chelsea FC have the [Fifth Stand App](https://apps.apple.com/au/app/chelsea-fc-the-5th-stand/id1353142218) and you can join the Melbourne club via that forum.
+We'd love to get as many as possible on that list and it takes just 2 minutes to do it.

-**Please Note** this does not make you a paid up member of MCSC.
+**Note** this does not give you the same local Melbourne privileges as filling out the word doc and paying us a membership fee.